yjcyxky/choppy-pipe/README.md

 Choppy validation attempts to validate the inputs in the user's supplied json file against the WDL arguments in the supplied WDL file.
-Validation is OFF by default and so users must specify it using the -v flag if using choppy run.
+Validation is OFF by default and so users must specify it using the -v flag if using choppy submit.
 Validaton can also be performed using choppy validate if you wish to validate inputs without executing the workflow.

 It will validate the following: